Wood features - Wood species

 The main growth defects are:

-• trunk shape defects
+• shape defects of the trunk

 • defects related to the wood structure